 Altitude Sickness

-Reaching heights above 3000m brings heart raising and shortness of breath, this is a normal response to the lack of oxygen in the air.
-However, for some visitors these symptoms can deteriorate into a conditions known as Soroche (or acute mountain sickness) presenting a chart of headaches, extreme tiredness, loss of appetite, insomnia and often nausea.
+Reaching heights above 3000 m. bring heart beat to raise and also shortness of breath, this is a normal response to the lack of oxygen in the air.
+However, for some visitors these symptoms can deteriorate into a condition known as Soroche (or acute mountain sickness) presenting a chart of headaches, extreme tiredness, loss of appetite, insomnia and often nausea.
 Symptoms usually develop during the first 24 hours at high altitude, but may be delayed up to 3 weeks.
-To prevent Soroche, on arrival do not over exert yourself.
-Once you arrive to your hotel rest for a while.
+To prevent Soroche, on arrival do not over exercise.
+Once you arrive to your hotel rest and relax for a while.
 Avoid alcohol, cigarettes and heavy food.
-Drinking mate de coca (an infusion of coca leaves - and perfectly legal in Peru) may help.
-If symptoms become more severe and prolonged it is best to quickly seek medical attention and make arrangements to descend to a lower altitude.
+Drinking mate de coca (an infusion of coca leaves - perfectly legal in Peru) may help you.
+If symptoms become more severe and prolonged it is best to quickly look for medical assistance.
 On recovery the person will be able to come back up slowly or in stages.

 Health - When you return home

-Report symptoms to your doctor and say exactly where you've been.
-If taking anti-malarial tablets, remember to keep taking them for 6 weeks after leaving the malarial areas.
+Report symptoms to your doctor as well as exact details where you have been.
+If taking anti-malaria tablets, remember to keep taking them for 6 weeks after leaving the malaria areas.

 Note.
 The above information and advice on HEALTH is given in good faith.
-Peruexplorers Tour Operator cannot accept responsibility for accuracy of information provided.
-In issues regarding your health it is always best to consult a specialist.
+Peru explorers Tour Operator cannot accept responsibility for accuracy of information provided.
+In issues regarding your health it is always best to get advices from your physician.

 Top